hpe-dev-incubator/hpe-dev-portal/content/blog/come-and-engage-with-the-hpe-dev-team-at-hpe-technology-and-solution-summit-2022.md

 ---
-title: Come And Engage with the HPE DEV Team at HPE Technology and Solution Summit 2022!
+title: Come and Engage with the HPE DEV Team at HPE Technology and Solution Summit 2022!
 date: 2022-02-23T15:16:18.677Z
 author: Frederic Passeron